 Functional requirements and claims

-The functional requirements and claims, describe specific functionalities the technology should provide to its users, this is followed by the system’s objectives, and the hypotheses to be tested during system evaluations.
+The functional requirements and claims describe specific functionalities the technology should provide to its users, this is followed by the system’s objectives, and the hypotheses to be tested during system evaluations.
 All functional requirements are annotated with their underlying objectives (called claims).

 This explicit linking of requirements to claims enables designers to formulate hypotheses that need to be tested in system evaluations to justify the adoption of the functional requirement.
 If the claim cannot be proven to be valid through system evaluations, the designers need to refine their system design, for instance, by trying to improve the functionality, replacing the functionality with a different one, or dropping the functionality and the claim altogether (i.e. by deciding that the objective is not reachable at this point).
 Either way, there is no use of including functionality that does not achieve its underlying claims.
 User stories are used to do this, these are usually in a form: ”As an (actor), I want to (what?), so that (why?)”.
 Followed by acceptance criteria, to determine when this part is correctly implemented.
-The primary actors who will be taken into account in this first iteration are Officer of Watch (OoW), unmanned vessels, and nearby vessels.
+The primary actors who will be consider in this first iteration are Officer of Watch (OoW), unmanned vessels, and nearby vessels.

 User stories